AntHaa78/Quiz/README.md

 # QuizGUI

-Branch for the development of GUI version of the quiz using tkinter (scrap version)
+Branch for the development of GUI version of the quiz using tkinter (master version and scrap version)

+basicQuizGUI working.

+quizGUI working (master version)

-Work in progress, basicQuizGUI working.
+Work in progress...